 Making use cases truly useful for mobile takes more than just making your website responsive.
 It requires a mobile intranet app.
 Attempting to provide functionality with a responsive intranet simply won’t work.
 Forcing users to type a URL into a web browser on their private device, while having to log in every time they need to access information, isn't a viable option.
 Making functionality easily available on personal mobile devices means an employee app that can meet several specific requirements:

-- Apps should be native—widely distributed and easy installed.
+- Employee apps should be native—widely distributed and easy installed.

 - Your native app should be branded.
-Branded apps create more trust, better onboarding numbers, and higher user engagement.
+Branded apps create more trust, better onboarding numbers, and higher employee engagement.

 - Users shouldn't be required to authenticate with every login—after an initial login their app should work just like all the others on their device.